Adapting to market direction

 Hydrogen energy can be stored as a gas and even delivered through existing natural gas pipelines.
 When converted to a liquid or another suitable material, hydrogen can also be exported overseas, effectively making it a tradable energy commodity.

-Like the rest of the world, the main use of hydrogen in Australia is as a raw material for industrial processes.
-Renewable hydrogen use in Australia would help us to reduce emissions in those high-temperature industries as well as some transport sectors.
+The main use of hydrogen is as a raw material for industrial processes.
+Renewable hydrogen use will help us to reduce emissions in those high-temperature industries as well as some transport sectors.

 Long Pipes continues investigations into the Fluid Highway® for transporting Hydrogen.